Dukeway/PhenoRAG/README.md

 Using the deployed application is simple:

-1.  **Visit the App URL**: Click on the [live demo link](https://your-streamlit-app-url.streamlit.app/) above.
+1.  **Visit the App URL**: Click on the [live demo link](https://phenorag.streamlit.app/) above.
 2.  **Configure API in Sidebar**: The app requires an API key to function.
     -   **If the developer has pre-configured a key**, the app will work out-of-the-box.
     -   **If the API Key field is empty**, you will need to provide your own OpenAI-compatible API key.
-You can get one from services like SilicoudCloud,Together AI, or OpenAI.
+You can get one from services like SiliconCloud,Together AI, or OpenAI.
 3.  **Select Language**: Choose whether your input text is "English" or "Non-English".
 4.  **Input Text**: Paste the patient's clinical description.
 5.  **Analyze**: Click the "Start Analysis" button.